 While intermittent fasting does have some scientifically-proven health benefits, we’ve been pretty clear about the fact that there are only certain populations who should even consider trying it.
 And all of those benefits only last for as long as you can stick with it, which is often difficult to do for the long haul.
 (Ahem, no bedtime snacks … ever?
 No thanks.)

-Even harder to stick with: A buzzy format of intermittent fasting that’s currently rising in popularity, dry fasting.
-So what is dry fasting, why are people so jazzed about it and most importantly, is it safe?
+Dry fasting, though currently rising in popularity, may be even harder to stick with.
+So what is dry fasting all about?
+Why are people so jazzed about it and, most importantly, is it safe?
 Read on for all those answers and more, as we dish about the science of dry fasting.

 What Is Dry Fasting, Exactly?

-Dry fasting is a form of intermittent fasting in which no liquid is consumed during the fasting window., Dry fasting is modeled after certain religious fasts.
-During Ramadan, Muslims abstain from food and drink from dawn to dusk for 30 days, and for Yom Kippur, Jews dry fast from sundown to one hour after sunset on the holy day of Yom Kippur.
+Dry fasting is a form of intermittent fasting in which no liquid is consumed during the fasting window.
+Dry fasting is modeled after certain religious fasts.
+During Ramadan, Muslims abstain from food and drink from dawn to dusk for 30 days.
+For Yom Kippur, Jews dry fast from sundown to one hour after sunset on the High Holy Day.

 Dry fasting can be partnered with any of the common intermittent fasting methods below.
 So think of dry fasting as a subgroup of intermittent fasting.
-Similar to those aforementioned religious fasts, during the non-feeding times, those who “dry fast” don’t consume any fluids during the fasting window.
-(Generally, non-calorie beverages such as water, coffee and tea are allowed during the fasting window on non-dry intermittent fasts.)
+Similar to those aforementioned religious fasts, during the abstention times, those who dry fast don’t consume any fluids during the fasting window.
+(Generally, non-calorie beverages such as water, coffee and tea are allowed during the fasting window on regular intermittent fasts.)